JustenMX/javascript-challenges/README.md

 - FreeCode
 - CodeAcademy
 - CoderByte
+- ProjectEuler

+## Collection of Code challenges from academic programs

 - NTU

 > disclaimer: I have only included those that I have attempted to solve successfully.